stable-io/commons-go/secrets/README.md

 ## File Structure

-By default, secrets are expected to be in `/mnt/secrets_store/`.
+By default, the package watches and loads secrets from `/mnt/secrets_store/`.
 Each secret should be a separate file:

 ```
 /mnt/secrets_store/